List of Winnie-the-Pooh characters: Piglies

 They are a tiny race of creatures who look almost like Piglet.
 They only appear in "The Piglet Who Would Be King", where they made Piglet their king.

 Crud

 The main antagonist of "Cleanliness is Next to Impossible", who seeks to spread messiness everywhere, but he is stopped by Christopher Robin, his toys, and his friends, and is sucked into a vacuum.

 Smudge

 He is Crud's henchman, who also ends up being sucked into a vacuum following Crud's defeat.

 Christopher Robin's Toys

 Appearing only in "Cleanliness is Next to Impossible".
 They were enslaved by Crud to help with his plans, but are soon freed and helped Christopher Robin and his friends defeat Crud.

 Crayons

 Living crayons who serve as Crud's guards.
-They don't speak, but are known to scream angrily and fire globs of colors from their heads.
+They don't speak, but are known to scream angrily and fire globs of colours from their heads.
 They only appear in "Cleanliness is Next to Impossible".